cdc1979/Amazon-S3-Command-Line/readme.md

 The client is capable of sending a success/failure notification to AlertScale when a file has uploaded so you can be alerted if you are using this from a scehduled task for example.
 You need to provide your API Key from your AlertScale account as an argument.
-This is very useful if you are uploading files to S3 for backup purposes and want to get notified that the upload worked.
+This is very useful if you are uploading files to S3 for backup purposes and want to get notified that the upload worked and to see a history of file transfers.